-Guest book review by Kate M. Colby-

 A Convergence of Worlds has earned a three star ranking from me, because I think it has a lot of potential.
 Each story is creative and unique, and they complement each other well as a collection.
 With a re-formatting of the text and a bit more clarity and “in-scene” writing from the first and last stories, I think this could be a truly strong collection that encompasses several of the lively sub-genres of fantasy.

-Guest post contributed by Kate M. Colby.
+This guest post was contributed by Kate M. Colby.
 Kate is a writer of multi-genre fiction and creative nonfiction as well as a writing-craft blogger.
 Kate graduated summa cum laude from Baker University with a Bachelor of Arts in English Literature, Creative Writing, and Sociology.
 Check out more of her posts on her blog.